EBay to buy Braintree to boost PayPal's mobile presence

 The volume was about $163 billion in 2012, Gartner said.

-Braintree, whose clients include online hotel booking service Airbnb and online restaurant booking service OpenTable Inc, expects to process about $12 billion in payment volume this year.
+Braintree, whose clients include online hotel booking service Airbnb and online restaurant booking service OpenTable Inc OPEN.O, expects to process about $12 billion in payment volume this year.

 "It was rapidly becoming a potential threat to PayPal," Benchmark Co analyst Daniel Kurnos told Reuters.